Water main leaks on University may impact traffic to New Mexico Bowl

 According to the Water Authority, there is standing water in the roadway and the nature and duration of repairs are unknown at this time.

-Fans going to tonight’s New Mexico Bowl are urged to avoid University Boulevard and to seek alternate routes to the stadium.
+Fans going to tonight’s New Mexico Bowl are urged to avoid University Boulevard, and to enter from eastbound Avenida Cesar Chavez or from southbound University.